butnaruteodor/IPMandCamCalib/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-I've had problems with finding a performant algorithm which calibrates the camera and performs inverse perspective mapping to get the bird eye view variant of an image to use in my self driving car project so I made this repository to help other people that want a high performance camera calibration and/or ipm algorithm.
+I've had problems with finding a fast algorithm which calibrates the camera and performs inverse perspective mapping to get the bird eye view variant of an image to use in my self driving car project so I made this repository to help other people that want a high performance camera calibration and/or ipm algorithm.

 The IPM code is heavily inspired from [IPM-master][IPM-master-url] by JamesLiao so huge thanks for his work!